randyrossi/bmc64/README.md

-__IMPORTANT PSA: BMC64 v1.0.6 through v1.4 were not properly putting the other 3 (unused) cores to a low powered mode and was causing CPU temperatures to rise close to or beyond automatic throttling limits.
-I'm very sorry about this.
-I don't believe this pushed the devices beyond their limits, it was just a waste of heat.
-The Pi will automatically throttle itself if CPU temperature goes beyond a certain limit.
-If you saw thermometer icons in the top right corner of your screen, this is probably why.
-V1.5 or greater fixes this.__

-__If you are using an older version, I strongly recommend you update to the latest release.__

 # BMC64

 BMC64 is a bare metal C64 emulator for the Raspberry Pi with true 50hz/60hz smooth scrolling and low latency between input & video/audio.
 Two other Commodore builds are available as well; C128 and Vic20.